Israel–Ukraine relations: Economic relations

 In 2012, the bilateral trade turnover between the countries was 1.3 billion dollars, a growth of 49.1% in comparison to 2011.
 The total export of Ukraine was 922.5 million dollars (796.4 in products and 126.1 in services).
 The import reached the amount of 364.2 million dollars (266.8 in goods and 97.4 in services).
 The main exports from Ukraine to Israel in 2012 were: grain (50.6%), non-precious metal (18.2%), aircraft (6.9%), food industry byproducts (5.8%), oil seeds and oleaginous fruits (3.3%), fats and oils of animal or vegetable origin (1.5%), electrical machinery (1.2%), nuclear reactors, boilers, machinery (1.1%).
 The main Israeli imports to Ukraine in 2012 were: mineral fuels, mineral oils and products of their distillation (42.4%), various chemical products (9.0%), plastics (7.0%), goods purchased in ports (5.5%), pharmaceutical products (4.8%), electrical machinery (4.4%), nuclear reactors, boilers, machinery (4.1%), fruits and nuts (3.1%), optical: photographic equipment (2.2%), soap: organic surface-active substances (1.9%), synthetic or artificial (1.7%), vegetables (1.6%), essential oils (1.5%).

 Israel Foreign Trade Administration at the Ministry of Economy operates an Economic & Trade Mission in Kyiv.
 Its main goal is the promotion of trade and export by assisting Israeli industry expanding in the Ukrainian market, supporting individual exporters in marketing activity in Ukraine, attracting investment and expansion of strategic cooperation with Ukraine, improving knowledge of the Ukrainian business of Israeli industry and economy and helping in solving problems arising for Israeli companies operating in Ukraine.
 The economic attaché in Ukraine is Elizabeth Solovyov.
 Israel's honorary consul in western Ukraine, Oleg Vyshniakov, established an inter-ministerial committee for Ukrainian-Israeli trade and economic cooperation, as well as an economic business forum, which launched in November 2015 in Kyiv.
 Leading developers in the fields of Industry and Trade in Ukraine and Israel are taking part of this program.

 Ukraine has been Israel's main wheat supplier for many years, accounting for almost half of the country's wheat consumption.
 As of 2022, Israel imports corn and corn products, barley, rapeseed and soybeans.
 Agricultural exports to Israel exceed $400 million a year.

+Travel and tourism

+In July 2010 the foreign ministers of two countries signed an agreement of non visa traffic between Israel and Ukraine.
+This came into effect on 9 February 2011 and since then Ukrainians and Israelis may enter territory, travel through or stay on Ukraine or Israel without having to obtain visas for 90 days within a period of 180 days.
+Ukrainian President Petro Poroshenko stated in September 2016 that this visa-free regime had increased tourist flow between two countries tenfold.

+In May 2015, two direct Lviv-Tel Aviv-Lviv flights a week were initiated, operated by Ukraine International Airlines.